jdspugh/jdspugh.github.io/_posts/2023-04-06-hash-algorithms.md

 <figcaption>Memory Trends</figcaption>

+Using the Argon2 hash algorithm configured to use 1 GB, the best consumer grade GPU hardware as of the "Late 2010s to Early 2020s" will be able to process up to 32 hashes in parallel:

+`Maximum GPU RAM / Argon2 memory = 32 GB / 1 GB = 32`

 # References

 * _Argon2: The Better Password Hashing Function Than Bcrypt_, Daniel Ryan Levyson, 2019, https://informatika.stei.itb.ac.id/~rinaldi.munir/Matdis/2019-2020/Makalah2019/13516132.pdf

+* _Argon2 Memory-Hard Function for Password Hashing and Proof-of-Work Applications_, Internet Research Task Force, RFC9106, 2021, https://datatracker.ietf.org/doc/html/rfc9106